Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 What are the main types of camera lenses?

 The main types of camera lenses include ultra wide-angle, wide-angle, standard, telephoto, super-telephoto, macro, and specialty lenses.
-Each type is designed to capture a different field of view and supports different photography goals.
+Each type is designed to capture a different field of view and support different photography goals.

 How do I know what focal length I need?